 - The app list can be shown not only in the same way Windows 10 Mobile does (that is a list of tiles with the app name, alphabetically listed with possibly at the beginning new installed ones) but even in other ways (e.g. only tiles) and this simply changing an option.
 Moreover you have futher options/features (e.g. ordering, capability to hide some of them).

-The quick search in the app list can be done even faster than the in Windows 10 Mobile, being the alphabetically scroll be made by simply swiping the finger on the right side of the screen.
+The quick search in the app list can be done even faster than in Windows 10 Mobile, being the alphabetically scroll can be done by simply swiping the finger on the right side of the screen.

 - The contact list can be shown not only in the same way Windows 10 Mobile does, that is a list of contact’s picture tile with its name, alphabetically listed, but also in other ways (e.g. only contact’s picture tiles) simply changing some options.
-Moreover, now you can even set the preferred ones: these filtered contacts will be also the only ones that could overcome, sor example, the not disturb rules.
+Moreover, now you can even set some filtering like the preferred ones (these filtered contacts will be also the only ones that could overcome, for example, the not disturb rules).

 As for apps list, the quick search in the contacts list is even better than the one available in Windows 10 Mobile, being the alphabetically scroll be made by simply swiping the finger on the right side of the screen.

 - Moreover now it is possible to add additional pages as it was allowed by the pivot control in a Windows 10 Mobile app.

 For example, I added two more pages, one with tiles related to some installed apps, appropriately grouped by topic and features in order to find them easily, and another one to manage multimedia contents.